What is an Electromyogram (EMG)

 No special preparation is necessary and you do not need to fast.
 We recommend that you wear loose fitting clothing and, if possible, do not wear any jewelry.
 Please let us know if you have had a mastectomy, take blood thinners or have a pacemaker.
 Medication is not necessary before, during, or after the test.

-To schedule an appointment for an EMG at any of our primary offices in the Twin Cities, please contact our central scheduling at (763) 287-2300, and select option 2.
+To schedule an appointment for an EMG at any of our primary offices in the Twin Cities, please contact our central scheduling at (763) 287-2300, and select option 2 or send a referral and our Patient Care Coordinators will call you.
 We do need a physician referral prior to scheduling.
 EMG referrals can be faxed to (763) 302-4348 or emailed to EEG.EMG@Mpls-Clinic.com.

 Minneapolis Clinic of Neurology – Golden Valley/Main Office